marlene-rinker/more-dsa/InterviewCake/graph-coloring/graph-coloring.md

-Given an undirected graph with maximum degree ↴ DD, find a graph coloring using at most D+1D+1 colors.
+Given an undirected graph with maximum degree D, find a graph coloring using at most D+1 colors.

 For example: